nyu-software-engineering/specification-phase-exercise/instructions.md

 ## Submit your work

 When you are done submit your work by pushing your changes to this repository to GitHub.
-Then send the URL of your repository to the graders.
+Then send the URL of your repository to both the graders and to the entire class on our messaging system.